gristlabs/grist-help/help/en/docs/access-rules.md

  * `user.LinkKey`: an object with any access control URL parameters.
 Access control URL parameters end in an underscore (which is then stripped).
 Only available in the web client, not the API.
- * `user.Origin`: The content of the Origin request header.
-Only available in the API, not the web client.
  * `user.SessionID`: a unique string assigned to anonymous users for the duration of that user's session.
 For logged in users, `user.SessionID` is always `"u"` + the user's numeric id.

 For an example of using the `user` variable, read [Default rules](access-rules.md#default-rules).